gulshanchouhan2709/ace-the-interview/array-slice-and-splice.md

 # Array Slice and Splice method

-**Slice:** This method returns a shallow copy of a portion of an array into a new array object.
-It does not modify the original array.
+**Slice:** If we want to get a portion of the array from specific indexing so we can use "Slice" method and it does not modify the original array.

 ```js